lepris/NC-News/review.md

 Error: expected 204 "No Content", got 404 "Not Found"

 ### `/api/comments/:comment_id

 invalid methods respond with 405:
 Error: expected 405 "Method Not Allowed", got 404 "Not Found"

-### `GET /api/users`

-responds with a 200 and an array of user objects:
-AssertionError: Target cannot be null or undefined.

-### `/api/users`

-invalid methods respond with 405:
-Error: expected 405 "Method Not Allowed", got 404 "Not Found"

-### `GET /api/users/:username`

-status:200 responds with a user object when given a valid username:
-Error: expected 200 "OK", got 404 "Not Found"

-### `/api/users/:username`

-invalid methods respond with 405:
-Error: expected 405 "Method Not Allowed", got 404 "Not Found"